sergioB79/theForge/site/forge/content/forge/ideas/passed/propaganda-model.md

 SUBTITLE: Filters Over Fire

+INFO:
+Explores how media power flows through filters and incentives instead of overt commands.
+Shows how routine production choices quietly define what counts as neutral, normal, or sayable.
+Helps readers notice absences, silences, and consensus as designed outcomes, not inevitabilities.
+Offers a structural lens that stays stable across scandals, news cycles, and individual bad actors.

 The Propaganda Model doesn’t ask you to become cynical.
 It asks you to become harder to steer.
 Held quietly, it changes what you notice before it changes what you say.

 🔥 WHAT MAKES IT FORGE MATERIAL?